Benedict Chess

 When pawns promote, the promotion piece (for example, the queen) attacks as a moved piece would; that is, upon “queening”, opposing pieces and pawns that are attacked by the new queen defect.

-The object of Benedict Chess is to change the color of the opposing player’s king.
+The object of Benedict Chess is to change the colour of the opposing player’s king.
 This is done by attacking it with a moved piece.

 When castling, only the King is considered to have moved and hence to attack adjacent squares.
 The Rook does not attack as a result of a castle.